idiap/bob/src/doc/StartUpUsingTorch.rst

 .. note::

-  Please note that under BSD/MacOSX the ``/usr/bin/env`` works as expected and should be used instead of the single shebang line showed above.
-Here is an
+  Under BSD/MacOSX the ``/usr/bin/env`` works (as expected) breaking up the arguments, so should be used instead of the single shebang line showed above.
-  example:
+  Here is an example:

   .. code-block:: sh

     #!/usr/bin/env /WORKDIR/torch-x.y/bin/shell.py --debug -- python
+    echo $TORCH_PLATFORM

 C++ development
 ---------------